ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

         -h, --help                 Show this message and exit.
         -p, --project-file TEXT    Opens Mechanical project file (.mechdb).
 Cannot be mixed with -i
-        --private-appdata          Use a private appdata.
-This is beneficial for running parallel instances of Mechanical.
+        --private-appdata         Make the appdata folder private.
+This enables you to run parallel instances of Mechanical.
         --port INTEGER             Start mechanical in server mode with the given port number
         -i, --input-script TEXT    Name of the input Python script.
 Cannot be mixed with -p
-        --exit                     Exit after running input script.
-Can only be used with -i.
-Defaults to true if not graphical mode.
-Only supported in versions 241 and later.
+        --exit                     Exit the application after running an input script.
+You can only use this command with --input-script argument (-i).
+The command
+                                    defaults to true you are not running the application in graphical mode.
+The ``exit``
+                                    command is only supported in version 2024 R1 or later.
-        -s, --show-welcome-screen  Show the welcome screen, where you can select the file to open.
-Only affects graphical mode --debug                    Show a debug dialog right when the process starts.
+        -s, --show-welcome-screen  Show the welcome screen.
+You use this screen to open a file.
+This argument only affects the application when in graphical mode.
+        --debug                    Show a debug dialog window at the start of the process.
         -r, --revision INTEGER     Ansys Revision number, e.g. "241" or "232".
 If none is specified, uses the default from ansys- tools-path